 I added cam straps to try pulling in the side panels, and kept cutting the bottom and side edges for a better fit.

 So off to the side go v.1 of #2 & 3.
-Not, however, the ignominious fate of the first transom.
+Not, however, to the ignominious fate of the first transom.
 I'll cut them down and use them for the smaller bulkheads.
 This time I measured directly from the boat.
 This wasn't as simple as it sounds since there are angles everywhere, and the width at the top can only be determined after establishing the height, while inside the boat, since of course each side panel is sloping.
 And at a variable angle depending on where in the centerline.
 This required several calls to able assistant Kevin to hold various things while measuring.

 Ruby, the Dory Dog, was however absolutely no help.